 At one point, it felts as if the boardwalk would never end and perhaps we’d get lost.
 I suggested to Tom that we may have to turn around and go back the way we came when there were no signs posted with map of the boardwalk once inside the path.

 |We stopped to read each sign along the way.|

 Tom said, “Let’s keep going.
 The path will come back around to the beginning.”

 |I didn’t take the time to read this sign when close to the water, the mosquitos were in a frenzy.|

 We continued on and alas, in time, we eventually found the path that circled around the entire perimeter returning us to the beginning.
 It was quite an interesting and unusual walk unlike any other than we’d done in the past, except for a few tours on which we embarked into various rainforests in a few countries.

 |Another large muddy creek, a habitat for wildlife.|

 The only wildlife we encountered was birds none of which we were able to take photos of and also, the most peculiar little creatures that rapidly ran in and out the holes in the ground at low tide when they heard us coming, again never able to get a good look at them, let alone take a photo.
 We assumed they must have been some miniature type of marine life.

 |Finally, we were back at the beginning.
 Although I enjoyed seeing this most peculiar area, I was thrilled to get back into the car away from the mosquitos.
 Once inside I noticed a stick roll-on repellent I’d left in the car.
 Next time we explore, I’ll bring it along, using it as needed.|

-When the walk ended, we commented over how often we find such interesting spots to explore and that truly our favorite experiences are often those we encounter as “accidental tourists.”
+When the walk ended, we commented on how often we find such interesting spots to explore and that truly our favorite experiences are often those we encounter as “accidental tourists.”